TOM FREY, PRESIDENT

 Native to Kansas City, Crist attended Kansas State University where she received a degree in Accounting with a minor in Finance.
 Upon graduation she worked for several years at the CPA firm Peat, Marwick & Mitchell.
 She later worked as Corporate Budget Manager for Sprint, and Senior Accounting Officer at SFK Leblanc.

-Crist joined LMA in April 2015 and became interim CFO in July 2015.
+Crist joined LMA in April 2015 and became interim CFO in July 2015, before being named the CFO.
 Her hobbies include traveling, tennis, skiing, concerts, watching sporting events, and spending time with her friends and family which include 2 children and 2 grandchildren.

 MARK BARNETT, DIRECTOR